pwndbg/debuginfod-zig/README.md

 ## Compatibility
-- `debuginfod-zig` is compatible with GNU `debuginfod` version `0.188`
+- `debuginfod-zig` is compatible with GNU `debuginfod` version `0.193`

 ## Why?
 `debuginfod-zig` was created as a lightweight, portable alternative to GNU's `debuginfod`.

-While `debuginfod` works well only on Linux, it comes with several limitations that make it less practical in other environments or for static builds.
+While GNU `debuginfod` works well only on Linux, it comes with several limitations that make it less practical in other environments or for static builds.

 | Problem with GNU `debuginfod` | How `debuginfod-zig` solves it                                                                      |
 |-------------------------------|-----------------------------------------------------------------------------------------------------|